guicolla/blockchain-developer-nanodegree/project_private_blockchain/README.md

 You are starting your journey as a Blockchain Developer, this project allows you to demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
 Concepts like:
   * Block
   * Blockchain
   * Wallet
   * Blockchain Identity
-    * Proof of Existance
+  * Proof of Existence

 Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
 Implement too.